-The following Management's Discussion and Analysis ("MD&A") as of April 30, 2018 should be read in conjunction with White Gold Corp's (the "Company") Consolidated Financial Statements for the year ended December 31, 2017 and accompanying notes thereto which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following Management's Discussion and Analysis ("MD&A") as of April 29, 2019 should be read in conjunction with White Gold Corp's (the "Company" or "White Gold") Audited Consolidated Annual Financial Statements for the fiscal year ended December 31, 2018 (together, the "Financial Statements") and accompanying notes thereto which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All figures are in Canadian dollars.
 Additional information relating to the Company is available on SEDAR at www.sedar.com.